 Click and hold for continuously changing the value.
 Drag upward to increase the value, or drag downward to decrease it.
 For continuous parameters this is often the fastest method.

-The "Utilities" tab in OVITO's command panel, which is shown in the screenshoft on the right, provides a tool for inspecting the properties of individual particles.
-It also allows you to measure distances between pairs of selected particles and angles formed by triplets.
+The "Utilities" tab of OVITO's command panel, which is shown in the screenshoft on the right, contains the Particle Inspection utility for displaying the properties of individual particles.
+The tool also allows you to measure distances between pairs of particles.

 There is also a utility on the same command panel tab that lets you visualize particle trajectory lines.